JohnsonOduri/Edu-Connect/README.md

-Built with ❤️ by the EventPro Team
+Built with ❤️ by the Edu-Connect Team